 5.10.5 The Board may solicit and accept any donation and legacy for the purpose of promoting the objectives of the Association.

-5.12.1 The Board of directors meets as it deems necessary, but at least twice a year according to a timetable determined by the directors.
+5.12.1 The Board of Directors meets as it deems necessary, but at least twice a year according to a timetable determined by the directors.

 5.12.2 Meetings of the Board are convened by the secretary or the president by means of a notice sent via post or any other means of communication.
 The notice indicates the place, date and time of the meeting, along with the agenda.